georgeherby/PoGoScansWiki/docs/_build/html/_sources/guzzlord/subscribing.txt

     !map

 In DM with Guzzlord to get the URL of the map, and your credentials for logging onto the map.
-If desired you can also change your password (see below)
+If desired you can also change your password (see :ref:`changing password <passwordchange>`)

 Expiration
 ==========